The Society

 At the end of the 2011-12 season the name was changed to the “Ellesmere Port Photographic Society”.
 This would avoid confusion with the town of Whitby in Yorkshire and be a precise name which accurately pin points our location.

-Meetings are held every Monday evening, in the President’s lounge in the Whitby Club, throughout the “season” which lasts from September to the following April/May.
+Meetings are held every Monday evening, at Thelwall Road Community Centre, throughout the “season” which lasts from September to the following April/May.
 The dates and times of the meetings together with other information are given in the Programme booklet and on the website.
 Informal monthly meetings / outings are held during the summer.
 The objectives of the society are to promote the use and enjoyment of all aspects of photography for pleasure purposes on an amateur basis.
 This is achieved, mainly at meetings, by means of talks, demonstrations and competitions of various kinds.
 This includes all aspects of digital photography.
 The Society is managed by a committee selected by members, comprising a Chairperson, Secretary, Treasurer and other officers and members.
 A complete list is given in the Programme booklet.
 See our web site http://www.ellesmereportphotographicsociety.co.uk

 1.2 Lancashire and Cheshire Photographic Union (L&CPU).